The Access Consciousness BARS Class

-I thought this was super interesting it's from my friend Destiny Toro, a massage therapist that took the last bars class!
+I thought this was super interesting it's from Destiny Toro, a massage therapist that took a past bars class!

 "I'm still working on the specifics of the Bars/meridians overlapping, but this is what I've found so far, and it's amazing.
 A majority of the points are on the gallbladder meridian.
 The gallbladder is considered a yang, wood element organ and of all the organs, it represents the ego.
 It accepts all "overflow", in all senses of the word.
 The body's first reaction to receiving bad news, witnessing an accident, experiencing trauma is often to contract the gallbladder.
 It reacts to unexpressed anger and can be a dumping ground for things not processed by the liver (literally or energetically).
 So by working with those bars, you're going back to the source of trauma and eliminating those first impressions of it and loosening the burdens the body has been carrying."

 Another Bars Story: A friend came to see me for Migraines.
 She figured they were stress induced.
 She’s a very busy lady.
 So she wanted to do something relaxing for herself.
 We had a typical session.
 She experienced some intense tingling at the crown of her head at one point.
 She left feeling refreshed.